-The Decision -Maker and the Title IX Hearing Committee reserves the right to broaden or lessen any range of recommended sanctions in the case of serious mitigating circumstances or egregiously offensive behavior.
-Neither the Decision-Maker nor the Title IX hearing committee or any appeals body or officer will deviate from the range of recommended sanctions unless compelling justification exists to do so.
+The Decision -the Title IX Officer reserves the right to broaden or lessen any range of recommended sanctions in the case of serious mitigating circumstances or egregiously offensive behavior.
+The Title IX Officer appeals body or officer will not deviate from the range of recommended sanctions unless compelling justification exists to do so.